The electromagnetic field equations for moving media

-Now, let us examine equations (\ref{I1}) and (\ref{I2}) in the case of a moving material medium, but the observers are at rest in the laboratory frame, which will be denoted as the $S$ frame.
-Then, in $S$, $ v=c\gamma _{0}$, $v^{\mu }=(c,0,0,0)$).
-Thus the laboratory frame is the $ \gamma _{0}$-frame in which it holds that $E^{0}=B^{0}=0$ and $E^{i}=F^{i0}$ , $B^{i}=(1/2c)\varepsilon ^{ijk0}F_{jk}$.
-Obviously, the equation (\ref{I2} ) becomes the same as equation (\ref{gi}), i.e. the same as in vacuum and the whole discussion about the comparison of (\ref{gi}) with Maxwell's equations with 3-vectors remains unchanged.
-But, it is not so for equation ( \ref{I1}).
+Let us examine Eqs. (\ref{I1}) and (\ref{I2}) in the case of a moving material medium, but the observers are at rest in the laboratory frame, which will be denoted as the $S$ frame.
+Then, in $S$, $v=c\gamma _{0}$ , $v^{\mu }=(c,0,0,0)$).
+Thus the laboratory frame is the $\gamma _{0}$ -frame in which it holds that $E^{0}=B^{0}=0$ and $E^{i}=F^{i0}$, $ B^{i}=(1/2c)\varepsilon ^{ijk0}F_{jk}$.
+Obviously, Eq. (\ref{I2}) becomes the same as Eq. (\ref{gi}), i.e., the same as in vacuum and the whole discussion about the comparison of (\ref{gi}) with Maxwell's equations with 3D vectors remains unchanged.
+But, it is not so for Eq. (\ref{I1}).

 In the $\gamma _{0}$-frame the considered medium is moving with velocity $u$ , $u\neq c\gamma _{0}$, i.e., some of $u^{i}$ are $\neq 0$.
 The rest frame of the medium will be denoted as the $S^{\prime }$ frame.
 For the sake of comparison with the usual formulation we present the considered equation in an expanded form in which the term with $\gamma _{0}$ and the terms with $ \gamma _{i}$ are explicitly written.
-Then, in the laboratory frame, which is the $\gamma _{0}$-frame, equation (\ref{I1}) becomes
+Then, in the laboratory frame, which is the $\gamma _{0}$-frame, Eq. (\ref{I1}) becomes

-Again, as in the discussion of equation (\ref{e}), it can be argued that \emph{in the 4D spacetime}, \emph{only the whole equation} (\ref{j1}) \emph{ is physically meaningful and there is no physical sense in some parts of it, for example, to take the part with} $\gamma _{0}$ \emph{separately from those ones with} $\gamma _{i}$.
-Observe that in (\ref{j1}) there are terms with $P^{0}$ and $M^{0}$, which cannot exist in the usual formulation with the 3-vectors.
+Again, as in the discussion of Eq. (\ref{e}), it can be argued that \emph{in 4D spacetime}, \emph{only the whole Eq.} (\ref{j1}) \emph{is physically meaningful and there is no physical sense in some parts of it, for example, to take the part with} $\gamma _{0}$ \emph{separately from those ones with} $ \gamma _{i}$.
+Observe that in (\ref{j1}) there are terms with $P^{0}$ and $ M^{0}$, which cannot exist in the usual formulation with 3D vectors.